 A right royal treat for both fans of the TV show and for those wondering what all the fuss is about!

 Having been cruelly overlooked for her dream role as Queen Elizabeth in blockbuster series The Crown, budding starlet Beth (Elizabeth Arends) brings her own take on the epic story of the British Royal Family to the stage instead… with her agent Stanley (Brendan Murphy) coerced into playing (almost) all the other roles – from Prince Philip to Princess Margaret, and all the commoners in between.

 The Crown - Live! comes from the pen of parodic mastermind Daniel Clarkson, co-creator of Olivier Award nominated and Best of Last Vegas Award-winning hit shows Potted Potter and Potted Panto.
 It’s directed by Owen Lewis, also an Olivier Award nominee for Morecambe and Wise homage Eric and Little Ern.

-Since its acclaimed and sell-out premiere at the King’s Head Theatre, London in 2019 (under original title The Crown Dual) The Crown - Live! has delighted audiences in Edinburgh and at a second London run and on an extensive US tour in 2022.
+Since its acclaimed and sell-out premiere at the King’s Head Theatre, London in 2019 (under original title The Crown Dual) The Crown - Live! has delighted audiences in Edinburgh, at a second London run and on an extensive US tour in 2022.